percona/replication-manager/README.md

 ## Deployment

 Because of the subtle relationship between PXC galera replication and GTID replication, deploying this script in production involves more steps than one could think of a simple solution managing replication.
 This solution works only with GTID based replication.
 Furthermore, the MariaDB  GTID implementation is different from the Oracle's one.
 There are specific notes regarding MariaDB in the documentation.
 Only MariaDB 10.1.4+ works with this script.
-Within a PXC cluster, there must be only a single GTID sequence.
+Within a PXC cluster, **there must be only a single GTID sequence**.
 If you enabled GTID after the PXC cluster is up, you'll need to shutdown MySQL on all nodes except one and force SST at restart by removing the files in the datadir.

 In the following steps, we'll assume the goal is to deploy and master-master replication links between three data-centers: DC1, DC2 and DC3.
 In each DC, there are 3 PXC nodes forming distincts Galera clusters.
 In DC1 the 3 nodes are DC1-1, DC1-2 and DC1-3.
 The nodes in the other DCs are similarly labeled.
 The goal is to have the following topology: